matboivin/raytracer/README.md

 This program was developed on Debian Linux.
 It runs on Debian and Ubuntu.

 - GNU make and a C compiler
-- libxext-dev and libbsd-dev packages (see `make install` rule in Makefile)
+- libxext-dev and libbsd-dev packages (see `install` rule in Makefile)

 ### Dependencies